 “What would you do if I sang out of tune?
 Would you stand up and walk out on me?”
-Everyone is familiar with that opening line from 1968 Joe Cocker’s cover of With A Little Help From My Friends.
-Written by Paul McCarthey and John Lennon for Ringo to sing, but Joe Cockers beautiful melodic powerful verison is definitely better so much that Joe Cocker verison is the anthem for Woodstock and is the most memorable.
+Everyone is familiar with that opening line from 1968 Joe Cocker cover of With A Little Help From My Friends.
+Written by Paul McCartney and John Lennon for Ringo to sing, it isn’t Ringo verison we remember.
+Joe Cocker’s beautiful melodic powerful spin is definitely better so much that his verison is the official rock anthem for Woodstock and is the most memorable.

 New year promises comes as no surprise, this time each year we open our eyes.
 We see things that apparently we didn’t see all last year so we make unhealthy promises we know we can’t keep.
 Instead of making promises that reflects compassion & empathy we tend to seek out promises that frankly aren’t too deep.